spektroskop/vvv/README.md

 # quick start

-If you want to use an environment prefix and a config file they must be passed as arguments.
+If you want to use an environment prefix or a config file they must be passed as arguments.
 `SERVER_PORT` and `STATIC_BASE` are the only required configuration and must be defined either in the supplied config file or in the environment: